olivial101/applied-regression-activity/README.md

 > A Lower-layer Super Output Area (LSOA) is a small geographic unit used for statistical analysis in England and Wales [^1].

 This project involves data construction, cleaning, visualization, modeling, model comparison, and interpretation.
-I also create visualizations and conduct linear regression analyses.
 I assess how deprivation is associated with violence, both independently and controlling for population density.

 ### File Information
 - **data:** (folder)